 Success Of The Album

 While the film never saw the light of day in the states, the album was an immense success.
 Being released in late November of 1967, it made the perfect Christmas gift for “Sgt.
 Pepper” fans, selling more than one-and-a-half million copies in the U.S. before the holiday came.
 This was reflected in the Billboard album charts where it jumped from #157 in its first week to #4 the week of December 30th, not quite overreaching the “Sgt.
 Pepper” album, which was still at #3.
 By the following week (the January 6th, 1968 issue of Billboard) it took over the #1 spot, the first of eight weeks in a row.
-In a familiar turn of events, it replaced The Monkees album “Pieces, Aquarius, Capricorn & Jones” in the top spot, just as “Sgt.
+In a familiar turn of events, it replaced The Monkees album “Pisces, Aquarius, Capricorn & Jones” at the top spot, just as “Sgt.
 Pepper” had replaced their “Headquarters” album at #1 back in July.

 Also of note is the “Magical Mystery Tour” album being nominated for “Album Of The Year” at the 1969 American Grammy Awards.
 The award went to Glen Campbell’s “By The Time I Get To Phoenix,” but it shows the impact the album had in the U.S.

-“Magical Mystery Tour” had eventually went on to sell over six million copies in America alone, which showed Capitol to have made a very smart move in packaging the film’s music as an album instead of an EP.
+“Magical Mystery Tour” eventually went on to sell over six million copies in America alone, which showed Capitol to have made a very smart move in packaging the film’s music as an album instead of an EP.
 While their recently renegotiated contract with The Beatles stipulated that future released albums were to contain the same amount of material in the U.S. as in Britain, American fans didn’t feel ‘ripped off’ by the album only containing eleven songs.
 Most of the Capitol Beatles albums up to this point only featured eleven anyways, and most fans in the states were not aware that this was a makeshift album.
-Lesser tracks than “Sgt.
+Having fewer tracks than “Sgt.
 Pepper” surely didn’t affect album sales.